shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/tile-entities.md

 Now that our block is finished, we can finally create the tile entity itself.

-We'll create a new class called `TileEntityCounter` which will also reside in the `block.counter` package of our mod (this is my preferred package structure, however, many people also prefer to have all the tile entity classes reside in a separete `tileentity` package and the block classes reside in the `block` package).
+We'll create a new class called `TileEntityCounter` which will also reside in the `block.counter` package of our mod (this is my preferred package structure, however, many people also prefer to have all the tile entity classes reside in a separate `tileentity` package and the block classes reside in the `block` package).

 {% highlight java linenos %}
 package net.shadowfacts.tutorial.block.counter;